-Creative and custom is our jam.
-Here’s are the questions we always ask from our years of experience producing superior entertainment and custom content to meet your budget, creative vision and event goals.
+Creative and custom are our jam.
+Here are the questions we always ask from our years of experience in producing superior entertainment and custom content to meet your budget, creative vision, and event goals.

 Content.
 What happens after the production?
 Does this lead into a speaker, awards, etc?

 Branding.
 What branding do you want to have customized and incorporated into the look, feel and lyrics you want to get across to guests?